 America’s Promise Alliance is advancing this understanding about how learning happens and helping to fuel the growing movement to educate children as whole people—combining their social and emotional well-being with academic growth and success.
-Our effort builds on the work of the Aspen Institute National Commission on Social, Emotional, and Academic Development and its final report, A Nation at Hope, as well as other efforts to advance a whole child approach to learning and development.
+Our effort builds on the work of many organizations and coalitions to advance a whole child approach to learning and development.

 The voices of those on the frontlines of education, community, and employment drive us to believe that a focus on young people’s comprehensive learning and growth is essential for helping our schools, our communities, and our workplaces become the thriving, productive, and collaborative places we know they can be.